wilds/angular-schema-form-dynamic-select/README.md

 * 0.3.0: all dynamic-select-related settings moved to the form.
 * 0.3.3: value/name-pairs for drop down data is deprecated.<br />
-The correct way, and how the HTML select element actually works, is value/text.<br />
+The correct way, and how the HTML select element actually works, is value/text.(note: Reverted in 0.8.0)<br />
 The the add-on still supports both variants, but value/name will be removed.<br />
 * 0.4.0: use the options.map functionality instead.<br />
+* 0.5.0: Breaking changes:
 * 0.5.0: Breaking changes:
   * http_post and http_get are renamed to httpPost and httpGet.
   * async.callback is removed and asyncCallback is used instead.